luizgmencucini/basic-bioinfo/tools/README.md

 conda create --name fastqc-env -c conda-forge -c bioconda fastqc

 **USAGE**

 Activating fastqc environment:

 conda activate fastqc-env

+fastqc ../SRR17760777_*

+### Nanoplot was used to check Nanopore raw genomic data quality
+#### This step can be done before and after trimmage, to check how was the process
+**INSTALLATION**

+Conda

+conda create --name nanoplot-env -c conda-forge -c bioconda nanoplot

+**USAGE**

-## Trimmomatic was used to remove bad reads and adapters
+## Trimmomatic was used to remove bad reads and adapters from Illumina data

 **INSTALLATION**